The structure of polynomial growth for tree automata/transducers and MSO set queries: Growth of -weighted tree automata (and ambiguity)

 A tree automaton is \emph{trim} if all its states are accessible and co-accessible.
 Tree automata can be trimmed by keeping only the states that are both accessible and co-accessible, and the transitions that do not involve some removed state.
 This transformation preserves the set of accepting runs over each input tree; therefore, it preserves the ambiguity, as well as the value in the $\bbN$-weighted case.

-It is often stated without proof that \enquote{trimming ranked tree automata is standard (and can be performed in linear time)} (quoting Caralp et al.~\cite[\S1]{VPAtrim}); for another occurrence of this claim, see e.g.\ Seidl's~\cite[Proposition~1.1]{Seidl}, which he uses to get a quadratic-time algorithm to decide unambiguity~\cite[Prop.~1.2]{Seidl}.
-For the sake of completeness, we sketch the folklore linear-time trimming algorithm. \begin{lemma} The set of accessible states of a tree automaton is computable in linear time. \end{lemma} \begin{proof}[Idea] Just as accessibility in word automata amounts to reachability in directed graphs, accessibility in tree automata amounts to reachability in \emph{directed hypergraphs}~\cite{DirectedHypergraphs}.
-Traversing a directed graph in linear time is a bit subtle: a naive algorithm would visit a $k$-ary hyperedge $k$ times, which is not $O(1)$.
-But as explained in~\cite{DirectedHypergraphs}, directed hypergraph reachability is very closely related to satisfiability of propositional Horn formulas --- and it is well known that the latter can be solved in linear time~\cite{HornLin} (see also~\cite{TryAlgo} for a concise Python implementation).
+It is often stated without proof that \enquote{trimming ranked tree automata is standard (and can be performed in linear time)} (quoting Caralp et al.~\cite[\S1]{VPAtrim}); for another occurrence of this claim, see e.g.\ Seidl's~\cite[Proposition~1.1]{Seidl}, which he uses to get a quadratic-time algorithm to decide unambiguity~\cite[Proposition~1.2]{Seidl}.
+For the sake of completeness, we sketch the folklore linear-time trimming algorithm.

-More explicitly, we may translate a given tree automaton to the following set of Horn clauses, whose atoms are the states:

-The aforementioned linear-time algorithms for Horn satisfiability actually compute a minimum satisfying assignment (for the pointwise partial ordering with $\mathtt{false < true}$).
-This assignment sets the accessible states to $\mathtt{true}$ and the inaccessible states to $\mathtt{false}$. \end{proof}
+First, to remove inaccessible states, we use: \begin{lemma} The set of accessible states of a tree automaton is computable in linear time. \end{lemma} \begin{proof} While there is an intuitive graph-traversal-like algorithm that runs in polynomial time (cf.~e.g.\ \textit{Tree Automata Techniques and Applications}~\cite[Theorem~1.1.8]{TATA} or the \textit{Handbook of Automata Theory}~\cite[Section~2.3]{HandbookAutomataTrees}), it is not so trivial to achieve a linear running time.
+In the appendix (\S\ref{app:acc-lin}), we explain a folklore solution based on a reduction to \emph{Horn satisfiability}, and relate it to the graph traversal intuition. \end{proof}

 Let us say that a one-hole context is \emph{shallow} if its hole is a child of the root. \begin{definition} The \emph{shallow digraph} of a tree automaton has all the states as vertices, and it has an edge from $q'$ to $q$ if and only if there is some shallow context $C$ such that $q' \to_{C} q$. \end{definition}